Poincar\'{e} duality for rigid analytic Hyodo--Kato theory: Log rigid cohomology with compact support

 An indication that the theory of compact supports we propose in this paper is reasonable, is that we can recover Berthelot's rigid cohomology with compact support in appropriate cases.
-To begin with, we consider the case of a smooth scheme with a normal crossing divisor.
+To begin with, we consider the case of a smooth scheme with a simple normal crossing divisor.
 In the context of compactly supported cohomology this situation was investigated in detail in \cite{NakkajimaShiho2008}.
 We translate it into the technical framework developed in this paper.

-\begin{definition} Let $Y$ be a smooth proper scheme over $k$, with a simple normal crossing divisor $D\subset Y$.
-Denote by $Y^\infty$ the log scheme over $k^\varnothing$ whose underlying scheme is $Y$ endowed with the log structure $\cM_D$ associated to the divisor $D$, which is monogenic.
-Thus we have $\cN_{Y^\infty}=\cM_D$.
+\begin{definition} Let $Y$ be a smooth proper scheme over $k$, with a simple normal crossing divisor $D\subset Y$ in the sense that the irreducible components of $D$ are smooth over the base $k$.
+Denote by $Y^\infty$ the log scheme over $k^\varnothing$ whose underlying scheme is $Y$ and whose log structure is associated to the divisor $D$.
+Let $\cM_D$ be the monogenic log substructure generated by the generator of the ideal of $D$ in $Y$.

-For the widening $(k^\varnothing, W^\varnothing,\iota)$ and any $\sE\in\Isoc^\dagger(Y^\infty/W^\varnothing)$ (resp.\ $(\sE,\Phi)\in F\Isoc^\dagger(Y^\infty/W^\varnothing)$), we define the \textit{log rigid cohomology with compact support} of $Y^\infty$ over $W^\varnothing$ with coefficients in $\sE$ (resp.\ $(\sE,\Phi)$) to be
+For the widening $(k^\varnothing, W^\varnothing,\iota)$ and any $\sE\in\Isoc^\dagger(Y^\infty/W^\varnothing)$ (resp.\,$(\sE,\Phi)\in F\Isoc^\dagger(Y^\infty/W^\varnothing)$), we define the \textit{log rigid cohomology with compact support} of $Y^\infty$ over $W^\varnothing$ with coefficients in $\sE$ (resp.\,$(\sE,\Phi)$) to be

 \end{definition}

 Let $U:=Y\backslash D$ be the open dense subscheme of $Y$ which is the complement of $D$.
 Assume that $Y$ is projective.
 We want to show that $R\Gamma_{\rig,c}(Y^\infty/W^\varnothing)$ computes the compactly supported rigid cohomology of $U$ introduced by Berthelot in \cite[\S3]{Berthelot1986} which we denote here by $R\Gamma_{\mathrm{Ber},c}(U^\varnothing/W^\varnothing)$.